 If You Aren't Scheduling 'Space To Talk' 1-on-1 Meetings ...

-There's probably two challenges that come to mind when you think about holding regular one-on-ones.
+There are probably two challenges that come to mind when you think about holding regular one on one meetings.

 Let's start with the over-full diary.
 Possibly not spending time with your people, is the cause of you running in the hamster wheel.

 The upside of having regular one on one meetings is that you may discover you have people who are eager to get at some of the work that you are feeling overwhelmed by.

 For example, during a Space to Talk with one of my team members, I discovered her desire to do more analysis work.
 It was something she loved, and I loathed.

 By spending time getting to know which of her strengths she wanted to use more of, we were both able to get our needs met!
 Not only that ... by delegating some of my work to her and enabling her to work to her strengths, it ultimately lead her into several great career opportunities.

 Use the information, tips and ideas in the Time Genie training and the How To Delegate So You Get It Done, Done Well and Done On Time training to help you create the time and space to conduct these regular meetings.

 More problems landing in your lap